Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 Investors purchase Silver for a variety of reasons, but the following are some of the most common ones:

-Silver is relatively cheap – Silver is cheaper than gold, so an investor can own more Silver for less capital.
+Silver is cheaper than gold, so an investor can own more Silver for less capital.
 This makes it a potentially popular choice for lower capitalization investors.
 Silver is also more volatile than many other assets.
 This can make it a potentially lucrative investment for active investors looking to capitalize on its price swings since they can sometimes lead to sharp upward movements.

 On the supply side,